I was going through some of my old emails when I ran across an interesting question:

 3. There is no mention on how to develop and deliver topic based stand-up comedy material (which is much easier than trying to produce and deliver one joke at a time).

-But books on stand-up comedy are inexpensive (you can usually get them used for cheap on Amazon).
-Plus most new comedians are completely clueless that these books contain, little if any real actionable information.
+But the traditions books about developing a stand-up comedy act are inexpensive (you can usually get them used for cheap on Amazon).

 Unfortunately, it’s not until the new comedian steps on stage with their “plucked from the air”, paper written jokes that flop big time that they realize that they went to the stage completely unarmed and unprepared to entertain an audience.

-The mentality associated with becoming a comedian tends to be very unique because…
+The mentality associated with becoming a comedian tends to be somewhat unique because…

 But people who consider jumping into stand-up comedy do believe that they can easily entertain an audience as a comedian because they have a sense of humor that friends, family and co-workers remark positively about.